Caveat: 28) 무시 함으로 인해 악연이 된 인연들에게 참회하며 절합니다

 I would read this twenty-first affirmation as: “I bow in repentance of the ties that become like an evil destiny due to avarice.”

 Overnight, it appears a lot of snow fell.
-Not Minnesota-level "a lot" – but definitely Korea-level "a lot."
+Not Minnesota-level “a lot” – but definitely Korea-level “a lot.”
 I decided to have rice and coffee for breakfast.
 A strange hybrid sort of breakfast.
 School has been serving very minimalist lunches, lately.
 Often almost vegetarian.
-Maybe they're out of money – spending too much on remodelling.
+Maybe they’re out of money – spending too much on remodeling.
 Everyone – all the Korean teachers – have been upset by this.
 But I rather like it.
-I'm weird, I guess.
+I’m weird, I guess.

 Caveat: Trying to Understand Slavoj Žižek